dwslab/melt/README.md

 ### matching-owlapi
 Contains OWL-API-based classes related to matcher development as well as additional services  such as caching of source and target ontologies.

+### matching-validation
+Contains various validation services to validate new tracks and test cases.
+Validation includes parseability by multiple libraries using different releases and furhter checks.

 ### seals-assembly
 Maven Plugin for creating a ZIP-file for the [SEALS platform](http://www.seals-project.eu/).